Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_3_plan.md

 ## 12:30–2:00: Lunch

-## 2:00–3:30: Creating a pipeline with XQuery: you are the controller.
+## 2:00–3:30: Creating a pipeline with XQuery: you are the controller (Ghost Hoax data).

 ### Edition repo stages for session